torvalds/linux/Documentation/admin-guide/nfs/pnfs-block-server.rst

 pNFS block layout server user guide
 ===================================

-The Linux NFS server now supports the pNFS block layout extension.
+The GNU/Linux NFS server now supports the pNFS block layout extension.
 In this case the NFS server acts as Metadata Server (MDS) for pNFS, which in addition to handling all the metadata access to the NFS export also hands out layouts to the clients to directly access the underlying block devices that are shared with the client.

-To use pNFS block layouts with the Linux NFS server the exported file system needs to support the pNFS block layouts (currently just XFS), and the file system must sit on shared storage (typically iSCSI) that is accessible to the clients in addition to the MDS.
+To use pNFS block layouts with the GNU/Linux NFS server the exported file system needs to support the pNFS block layouts (currently just XFS), and the file system must sit on shared storage (typically iSCSI) that is accessible to the clients in addition to the MDS.
 As of now the file system needs to